work hardening

 Major Problems

-As previously stated, work hardening can create some serious problems when machining.
+As previously stated, metal work hardening can create some serious problems when machining.
 The biggest issue is heat generated by the cutting tool and transferring to the workpiece, rather than to the chips.
 When the heat is transferred to the workpiece, it can cause deformation which will lead to scrapped parts.
 Stainless Steels and High-Temp Alloys are most prone to work hardening, so extra precaution is needed when machining in these materials.

 One other issue that scares a lot of machinists is the chance that a workpiece can harden to the point that it becomes equally as hard as the cutting tool.
 This is often the case when improper speeds and feeds are used.
 Incorrect speeds and feeds will cause more rubbing and less cutting, resulting in more heat generation passed to the workpiece.
 In these situations, machining can become next to impossible, and serious tool wear and eventual tool breakage are inevitable if the tool continues to be fed the same way.